Patient safety, simulation as a teaching medium and the provision of clinical experience in undergraduate programs.

 Internationally, enabling undergraduate clinical learning opportunities faces a range of challenges.
 These can be illustrated under two broad themes: (1) legacies from the past and the inherent features of nurse education and (2) challenges of the present, including, population changes, workforce changes, and the disconnection between the health and education sectors.
 Responses to these challenges are triggering the emergence of novel approaches, such as collaborative models.

-Kelly, MA, Forber, J, Conlon, LS, Roche, MA & Stasa, H 2014, 'Empowering the registered nurses of tomorrow: Student's perspectives of a simulation experience for recognising and managing a deteriorating patient', Nurse Education Today, vol. 34, pp. 724-729.View/Download from: UTS OPUS or Publisher's site
+Kelly, MA, Forber, J, Conlon, LS, Roche, MA & Stasa, H 2014, 'Empowering the registered nurses of tomorrow: Student's perspectives of a simulation experience for recognising and managing a deteriorating patient', Nurse Education Today, vol. 34, pp. 724-729.View/Download from: Publisher's site

 Recognising and responding to patients who are deteriorating are key aspects to improving outcomes.
 Simulations provide students with exposure to deteriorating patient scenarios and the role of nurses in such events.
 The number of programs seeking to provide best possible simulation experiences is growing exponentially.
 Robust evaluation of these experiences is crucial to ensure maximum benefit.